apache/doris-website/docs/table-design/data-partitioning/data-distribution.md

 under the License.
 -->

-In Doris, the core of **data distribution** is to efficiently map the rows of data written to the table onto the various **data shards (Tablets)** in the underlying storage through reasonable partitioning and bucketing strategies.
+In Doris, the core of **data distribution** is to efficiently map the rows of data written to the table onto various **data shards (Tablets)** in the underlying storage through reasonable partitioning and bucketing strategies.
 Through data distribution strategies, Doris can fully utilize the storage and computing capabilities of multiple nodes, thereby supporting efficient storage and querying of large-scale data.

 ---